cfschilham/kryer/README.md

 **Build from Source**
 Sometimes, the pre-compiled binaries won't work with CGO, meaning you are unable to resolve .local hostnames.
 This can typically be fixed by building from source.

-Provided you have Go installed and configured properly, you can run `$ go build` inside the repository, which will compile everything into a single file.
-You can then delete the internal directory and the autossh.go file.
+Provided you have Go installed and configured properly, you can run `$ make release` inside the repository directory, which will create a new folder with the built files.
+This folder does not depend on the source code to be present.

 # Configuration
   All configuration can be done inside of cfg/config.yml.